Bill Hagerty

-Hagerty worked as an economic advisor and White House fellow under President George H. W. Bush.
-He then began a career in private equity.
+Hagerty began his career in private equity.
 Hagerty is the co-founder of Hagerty Peterson & Company, a private equity investment firm; he is a former managing director of the firm.
 From 2011 to 2014, Hagerty served as commissioner of the Tennessee Department of Economic and Community Development.
 He led a successful effort to bring a Major League Soccer franchise to Nashville.
-President Donald Trump nominated Hagerty to serve as U.S. ambassador to Japan on March 27, 2017; he was confirmed by the U.S. Senate on July 13, 2017, in an 86–12 vote.
-Hagerty was sworn in as the 30th United States ambassador to Japan on July 27, 2017; he resigned in July 2019 to run for the U.S. Senate.
+President Trump nominated Hagerty to serve as U.S. ambassador to Japan on March 27, 2017; the U.S. Senate confirmed him on July 13 in an 86–12 vote.
+Hagerty was sworn in as the 30th United States ambassador to Japan on July 27, 2017.
+He resigned in July 2019 to run for the U.S. Senate.

 Hagerty ran in the 2020 election for the U.S. Senate seat being vacated by Lamar Alexander.
 He won the Republican primary and defeated Democratic nominee Marquita Bradshaw in the general election.

 Early life and education

 Hagerty is a native of Gallatin, in Sumner County, Tennessee.
 He became an Eagle Scout, and was awarded the Distinguished Eagle Scout Award in 2017.
 He is a 1977 graduate of Madisonville North Hopkins High School in Kentucky.
-He earned a Bachelor of Arts in economics and business administration in 1981 from Vanderbilt University and a Juris Doctor from Vanderbilt Law School in 1984.
+He earned a Bachelor of Arts in economics and business administration from Vanderbilt University in 1981.
+He received a Juris Doctor from Vanderbilt Law School in 1984.